AriFordsham/GHCWiki/data-parallel/vect-pragma.md

 **RESTRICTION:** Instance dictionaries vectorised with this pragma can not be mutually recursive.
 (They may be recursive.)

+**TODO**

+- This pragma should now be **redundant**, as uses of unvectorised class instances should just be encapsulated.
+(Do we still need the `VECTRORISE class` pragma?
+Probably only if we want to allow custom instances in vectorised modules.)

 ## Vectorising imported definitions